 About three months after residency, in September of 2016, I surprisingly accompanied my mom to hold vigil for my Grammie during the last 4 days of her life.
 I thought that my grandmother was an example of how not to live my life.
 Instead, she somehow showed me how to live my life.

 Her hospice nurse was awesome.
-Not only was she a regular nurse, but she was a “holistic nurse,” as well.
+Not only was she a “regular” nurse, but she was a “holistic nurse,” as well.
 This nurse believed that when people are dying, they go through something that is called a “life review,” in which the person watches their entire life like a movie.
-This pained me, because when I ruminate on certain parts of my own life, I cringe.

-The nurse assured me that at this point, my grandmother was able to review her life without judgment.
-Watching this “movie” helped her to prepare for her next incarnation.
-I don’t know if or how the nurse knew, but I had always believed in reincarnation, so this information helped me to heal.
+Luckily for my grandmother, the nurse assured me that at this point, she was able to review her life without judgment.
+Watching this “movie” of sorts helped her to prepare for her next incarnation.
+I don’t know if or how the nurse knew, but I have always believed in reincarnation, and this information helped me to heal.